Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Experiment

 \subsection{Main Results}

 \textbf{AI-TOD-V2}.
-Table 2 shows our main results on the AI-TOD-V2 \cite{xu2022detecting} test split.
-We compare the performances of our Dome-DETR with strong baselines, including both non-end-to-end object detectors and end-to-end object detectors.
-All non-end-to-end object detectors except YOLOv12 use ResNet50 with feature pyramid network (FPN) \cite{he2016deep}.
-We re-implement a series of DETR-like models on AI-TOD-V2, and all DETR-like methods except DETR use 4-scale feature maps, which are extracted from stages 1, 2, 3, and 4 of the backbone.
-The results are summarized in Table \ref{tab:main}, our proposed Dome-DETR-M and Dome-DETR-L achieves the best result 34.0 and 34.6 AP compared with other state-of-the-art methods, including non-end-to-end object detectors and end-to-end object detectors.
-Also, Dome-DETR-L surpasses the baseline by +3.7\%, +4.6\%, +1.4\%, and +0.7\% in terms of AP$_{vt}$, AP$_{t}$, AP$_{s}$, AP$_{m}$.
-The performance gain is greater on AP$_{vt}$, and AP$_{t}$, and our Dome-DETR outperforms the advanced series of DETR-like models on AI-TOD-V2.
-For LRP evaluation results, see Appendix A.
+Table 2 presents our main results on the AI-TOD-V2 \cite{xu2022detecting} test split.
+We compare Dome-DETR with strong baselines, including both non-end-to-end and end-to-end detectors.
+Except for YOLOv12, all non-end-to-end detectors use ResNet50 with FPN \cite{he2016deep}.
+We re-implemented several DETR-like models on AI-TOD-V2; all except DETR use 4-scale feature maps from backbone stages 1–4.
+Results in Table \ref{tab:main} show our Dome-DETR-M and Dome-DETR-L achieve the best AP scores of 34.0 and 34.6, surpassing other state-of-the-art methods.
+Dome-DETR-L improves over the baseline by +3.7\%, +4.6\%, +1.4\%, and +0.7\% in $AP_{vt}$, $AP_{t}$, $AP_{s}$, and $AP_{m}$, with greater gains in $AP_{vt}$ and $AP_{t}$.
+Our model outperforms advanced DETR-like methods on AI-TOD-V2.
+LRP evaluation results are in Appendix A.